bb2441/regex/talk.md

 Specifying an optional character

-* `?`: previous charactar is optional
+* `?`: previous character is optional

-Example: find singular and plural occurances of a word
+Example: find singular and plural occurrences of a word

 ```python
 >>> re.findall(r'eggs?', "Don't put all eggs in one basket egghead")